Natural Laxative Foods: Compare with drug store laxatives!

 Apple’s laxative effects

-Apple is well known for its dietary fiber richness among its nutrition.
+Apple is well known for its dietary fiber richness in its nutrition.
 So, it makes a good source of natural laxative food.

 Studies show pectin improves colon transit time.
 It helps with patients having slow transit constipation.
-Opting for pectin supplementary fiber increases the population of healthy gut microflora (17).
+Opting for pectin as a supplementary fiber increases the population of healthy gut microflora (17).

 Apple has 3 grams of fiber in every 125 grams of weight (18).
 Intake of apple juice helps to treat constipation and may provide instant relief.